Thousands participate in Women's March

-HOUSTON - A large crowd of people could be seen walking in downtown Houston for the second annual Women's March.
+HOUSTON - Thousands of people gathered in downtown Houston on Saturday for the second annual Women's March.

-The march took place Saturday, starting at Sabine Street near Buffalo Bayou Park then finishing on the steps of City Hall.
+The march started at Sabine Street near Buffalo Bayou Park then finishing on the steps of City Hall.

 Event organizers hoped the turnout would top the 22,000 men, women and children who showed up at last year’s inaugural event.